-- 1. Students will demonstrate a comprehensive understanding of the knowledge, research, and theories appropriate to their major field. - 2.
-Students will demonstrate an understanding of the knowledge and skills appropriate to the areas of research, learning, educational assessment, ethics, and law. - 3.
-Students will demonstrate an understanding of traits and competencies required to supervise vocational programs successfully.
+- 1. Program graduates will demonstrate a comprehensive understanding of the knowledge, research, and theories appropriate to their major field. - 2.
+Program graduates will demonstrate an understanding of the knowledge and skills appropriate to the areas of research, learning, educational assessment, ethics, and law. - Program graduates will demonstrate an understanding of dispositions and competencies required to successfully supervise career and technical education programs.

-- Students will successfully develop written responses to a comprehensive examination that requires the application of information gained from a series of courses.
-Written responses will be graded by a team of faculty members. - 2.
-Students will successfully complete the master's level core curriculum of the College of Education with a grade of "B" or above. - 3.
-Students will successfully participate in simulations and case studies with a grade of "B" or better.
+- Program graduates will successfully develop written responses to a comprehensive examination that requires the application of information gained from a series of courses.
+Written responses will be evaluated by a team of faculty members. - 2.
+Program graduates will successfully complete the master's level core curriculum of the College of Education with a grade of "B" or above. - 3.
+Program graduates will successfully participate in simulations and case studies